 Maintenance is in fact a constituent part of the Project: in order to have the situation under control during the whole year, a regular protocol was set up in 2010 that avails itself of the collaboration of different individuals in Syria (both Tell Mozan and Damascus), Italy and the USA.

-Since 2002 until today, photos of every wall face in the Palace are also taken systematically.
+Since 2002 until today, photos of every wall face in the Palace are also taken systematically (see section "Conservation" of Palace AP on Urkesh website [click on the left-hand side: Palace AP > CONSERVATION]).
 The attention at the beginning was mainly turned to particularly critical situations or walls potentially in danger; year after year, however, the number of the views increased, and the set of photographs includes now all the façades of the Palace.

 Stefania Ermidoro, 30th January 2019

 Here is a list of recent activities carried out at Urkesh under the supervision of Amer Ahmad, to protect its ancient structures both in case of emergency situations and for current maintenance work.